 Many brokers offer their clients access to the MetaTrader 4 (MT4) trading platform, then complement it with additional trading tools and resources.
 Some examples of these include:

 Trading with a licensed and regulated broker is important.
 At the most basic level it gives traders assurance that there are certain standards in place and that if something was to go wrong and the broker was unable to resolve the issue independently, there is the possibility of going to a regulator to have the concern addressed fairly.

-As with any service, things can go wrong – it’s a platform outage, a pricing error, an incorrect account statement or some other technical issue.
-No broker is immune to this, but as a trader it's important to know that the broker is reachable and that they will be accountable, act quickly to resolve issues and in a fair manner.
+As with any service, things can go wrong – it’s a platform outage, a pricing error, an incorrect account statement, or some other technical issue.
+No broker is immune to this, but as a trader, it's important to know that the broker is reachable and that they will be accountable, and act quickly to resolve issues and in a fair manner.
 It’s also worth checking to see that the broker offers support in your language.

 In certain jurisdictions, the maximum amount of leverage available is set by the local regulator and there will be no differences between brokers.
 In other jurisdictions with no leverage restrictions, the amount of leverage is flexible to suit the client.
 Whatever levels are available, it’s very important to remember that the more leverage that is used, the higher the risk.

 Most brokers will offer free access to a demo account which lets traders open trades in a replica trading environment using virtual funds.
 While demo accounts will expire after a set period (most commonly a month), clients who open a live account will often be given the option to keep using the demo account indefinitely.

 Initially, demo accounts are useful for testing out the broker’s products, pricing, and service.
 Later, it can be useful for testing new strategies without risking any real money.

 It’s also worth checking whether the broker supports all order types that help traders manage risk.
 At a minimum, this should be a stop-loss order to minimise the potential risk on trades, alongside a take-profit order.